lukastrm/csa-data/readme.md

 ### Package `csadata.core`

 Use the `build_sentiment_data_set(start, end, interval, ...)` method to build a joint data set of Tweet sentiment and cryptocurrency price data.
-The method returns a 2d-NumPy array with the following
+The method returns a 2d-NumPy array with rows corresponding to single time intervals as well as the following column scheme:
-columns:

-- base time:
+- base time: The start time of a single data point time interval in seconds since Epoch.
-- negativity:
-- neutrality:
-- positivity:
+- negativity: The negativity score (probability of negative sentiment) of the Tweets in the time intervals.
+- neutrality: The neutrality score (probability of neutral sentiment) of the Tweets in the time intervals.
+- positivity: The positivity score (probability of positive sentiment) of the Tweets in the time intervals.
-- number of Tweets:
+- number of Tweets: The total amount of Tweets in the time intervals.

 For each cryptocurrency that is added to the data set the following columns are appended:

-tbd.
+- open time
+- open
+- high
+- low
+- close
+- volume
+- close time
+- quote asset volume
+- number of trades
+- taker buy base asset volume
+- taker buy quote asset volume

+Please refer to the [Binance API](https://binance-docs.github.io/apidocs/) for more information on these fields.

 ### Package `csadata.twitter`